 This GDPR Addendum to the Disqus Publisher Service Agreement (the “GDPR Addendum”) set forth on the signature line below (the “Publisher”) and forms part of the Disqus Publisher Terms and Conditions previously entered into by the parties hereto.

 WHEREAS, Disqus provides Publisher with the Disqus commenting application service (the “Disqus Comments”) through which Disqus collects certain personal data from website users visiting the Publisher’s websites where the Disqus Comments are loaded, and Disqus further provides Publisher with the ability to access the comments left users on their website as well as some of the personal data associated with such comments;

-WHEREAS, the European Union (“EU”) General Data Protection Regulation will impose additional compliance obligations upon Disqus and Publisher, including in relation to the collection and processing of personal data from persons located in the EU.
+WHEREAS, the European Union (“EU”) General Data Protection Regulation imposes compliance obligations upon Disqus and Publisher in relation to the collection and processing of personal data from persons located in the EU.